Our mission is to protect human rights and civil liberties online.

 Head of Campaigns & Communications

 Tom Lavelle is the Head of Campaigns at the Center for Countering Digital Hate.
 His team manages the campaign, digital, press and events projects across the Center.
 Prior to CCDH Tom worked for a global education charity, the Office of Gordon and Sarah Brown, and spent almost 10 years working as a senior campaigns and digital professional in organizations advocating for change.
 He has advised advocacy movements around the world.
 Tom is based in the UK and employed by CCDH UK.

-The Center for Countering Digital Hate is a not-for-profit non governmental organisation (NGO) that is funded by philanthropic trusts and members of the public.
-If you or your organisation wish to help fund our cause, please contact us.
+The Center for Countering Digital Hate is a not-for-profit non-governmental organization (NGO) that is funded by philanthropic trusts and members of the public.
+If you or your organization wish to help fund our cause, please contact us.